 The aim of this topic area is to explore connections between texts written within a particular time period.
 During this part of the course, we'll be studying the following:

-- One prose text e.g. Revolutionary Road by Richard Yates - One poetry text e.g. Feminine Gospels by Carol Ann Duffy - One drama text e.g. Cat on a hot tin roof by Tennessee Williams.
+- One prose text e.g. Oranges are not the only Fruit by Jeanette Winterson - One poetry text e.g. Feminine Gospels by Carol Ann Duffy - One drama text e.g. Cat on a hot tin roof by Tennessee Williams.